Optimal transportation of processes with infinite Kantorovich distance. Independence and symmetry: Symmetric transportation problem and ergodic decomposition of optimal transportation plans

 \begin{example} Let $\mu_1, \mu_2$ be countable powers of two different one-dimensional measures.
 By the Kakutani dichotomy theorem they are mutually singular.
 There is no any mass transportation $T$ of $\mu = \mu_1$ onto $\nu=\frac{1}{2} (\mu_1 + \mu_2)$ satisfying (\ref{commute}).
-Indeed, any $T$ satisfying (\ref{commute}) must be diagonal, hence the measure $\mu \circ T^{-1}$ must be a product measure. \end{example}
+Indeed, according to Example \ref{ExchM} any $T$ satisfying (\ref{commute}) must be diagonal, hence the measure $\mu \circ T^{-1}$ must be a product measure. \end{example}

-Thus, we see that the optimal transportation does not always exist.
-Let us find sufficient conditions for the existence.
-We consider a couple of exchangeable measures $\mu$, $\nu$ and their mixture representations: